rackspace-cookbooks/mariadb/README.md

 The `version` parameter will allow the user to select from the versions available for the platform, where applicable.
-When omitted, it will install the default MySQL version for the target platform.
+When omitted, it will install the default MariaDB version for the target platform.
-Available version numbers are `5.0`, `5.1`, `5.5`, and `5.6`,
+Available version numbers are `5.5`, `10.0`, and `10.1`,
 depending on platform.
-See PLATFORMS.md for details.

-The `port` parameter determines the listen port for the mariadbd service.
+The `port` parameter determines the listen port for the mariadb service.
 When omitted, it will default to '3306'.

 The `data_dir` parameter determines where the actual data files are